japrada/TestChallenge/TestChallenge Application.md

 ![Question with an associated image](screenshots/Chapter_3_image_1.png)

-The image (.gif, .png, .jpg, .jpeg) can be zoomed in by double-clicking on it and then resized by resizing the pop-up window that is shown (Note: the popup-window showing the image is closed when the focus is lost or when you close it specifically; this has been done this way on purpose).
+The image (.gif, .png, .jpg, .jpeg) can be zoomed in by double-clicking on it and then resized by resizing the pop-up window that is shown (Note: the popup-window showing the image is closed when the focus is lost or when you close it specifically).

 ![Pop up window showing the associated image](screenshots/Chapter_3_image_2.png)